westonplatter/westonplatter.github.io/source/_posts/2013-09-17-better-ios-environment-variables.markdown

 published: false
 ---

-After crossing into iOS development after 18 months of intermediate/complex Rails work, I wanted a __extremely simple__ way to configure iOS environment variables.
-EG, Access the below variables based on build configuration,
+After crossing into iOS development after 18 months of intermediate/complex Rails work, I wanted a __extremely simple__ way to reference iOS app specific constants and variables.
+I pieced together a couple examples (listed in credits) and came up with an ARC compliant enviroment variable setup. __Feedback is extremely encouraged!__  For example,

     Debug:
       apiUrl:         'http://localhost:3000/api/'